 Graduate Certificate in Community Development

-The Graduate Certificate in Community of Development consists of 12 credit hours of foundation and theories coursework in community development and electives to allow students to pursue subtopics such as land development, housing, community economic strategies, immigrants in communities and sustainable communities.
+The Graduate Certificate in Community Development consists of 12 credit hours of foundation and theories coursework in community development and electives to allow students to pursue subtopics such as land development, housing, community economic strategies, immigrants in communities and sustainable communities.

 The program is offered through the Great Plains Interactive Distance Education Alliance (GPIDEA) with faculty from five institutions teaching in the program: Kansas State University, Iowa State University, North Dakota State University, University of Nebraska and South Dakota State University.